Flavour mixing transport theory and resonant leptogenesis: Comparison to earlier work

 In several studies of leptogenesis based on the CTP method (\eg~\cite{Garny:2011hg,Hohenegger:2014cpa,Kartavtsev:2015vto,Anisimov:2010dk,Depta:2020zmy}) the non-equilibrium part of the Majorana propagator is identified with a homogeneous transient, while the inhomogeneous part is taken to be the thermal equilibrium solution.
 In this approach the only non-equilibrium source is in the initial conditions, as there is no dynamical source for the asymmetry generation.
 Such approaches have been used to model the lepton asymmetry generation during the initial approach of the Majorana neutrinos to equilibrium~\cite{Anisimov:2010dk,Depta:2020zmy}.
 Our formalism contains this effect, which shows up as the initial negative $Y_L$ dip in the left-hand side panels in figures~\cref{fig:lepton_YL_benchmark,fig:lepton_YL_with_Y1_001}.
 However, as these figures show, a moderate washout can erase this asymmetry.
 This restricts the use of pure transient methods to the weak washout case.

 A very careful analysis using the transient approach was given in~\cite{Garny:2011hg}.
 In particular off-diagonal pole propagators, which are crucial for the evolution of the non-equilibrium initial state in the two-time approach, were calculated in detail.
 These results are similar to our~\cref{eq:adiabatic-pole-eq}.
 However, in our approach where the local correlator is evolved dynamically, it is sufficient to compute the pole propagators to a leading order approximation.
-Ref.~\cite{Garny:2011hg} also argued that the `sum' regulator~\cref{eq:epsilon-sum-regulator} should be used for the CP-asymmetry parameter~\cref{eq:epsilon-type-CP-asymmetry} in the Boltzmann approach.
+In~\cite{Garny:2011hg} it was also found that the sum regulator~\cref{eq:epsilon-sum-regulator} is a reasonable choice for the CP-asymmetry parameter~\cref{eq:epsilon-type-CP-asymmetry} in the Boltzmann approach.
 The Hubble expansion was not included in~\cite{Garny:2011hg}, but the issue was later addressed in~\cite{Iso:2013lba,Iso:2014afa}.
 Our derivation is more general, and does not impose restrictions on Yukawa couplings~\cite{Garny:2011hg,Iso:2013lba} or on the size of the deviation from equilibrium~\cite{Iso:2014afa}.
-Our derivation also reveals the physical origin of the sum regulator, as corresponding to the flavour coherence damping rate.
+Our derivation also reveals the physical origin of the sum regulator as corresponding to the flavour coherence damping rate.